Junie Help

 Clear up session context

 Use /new to clear up the context of the current session and start a new session in Junie CLI interactive mode.
+Use /new <prompt> to start a new session with the prompt text already filled in.

 View session transcript